Kris-glitch/SayHello/README.md

 - Uses Firebase FireStore for storing the profile images

-- Uses Firebase Messaging Service and postman for receiving notifications for new message received
+- Uses Firebase Messaging Service and postman to receive notifications for new messages received

 - Uses Firebase Authentication for registering users